-I started walking the streets of downtown Johannesburg at dawn a few years ago, before the current wave of regeneration, observing what remains of the historical architectural landscape of the city, and tracing back the stories of the buildings and public art.
+I started walking the streets of downtown Johannesburg a few years ago, before the current wave of regeneration, observing the historic architectural landscape and public art of the city and recording it with my phone camera.

-It’s an interesting city to work in as little has been built the past 3 decades, and so much remains from the past, making it like a museum of architecture – Victorian, colonial, art deco, modernist, brutalist etc buildings – many abandoned.
+It’s a fascinating downtown area – little has been built the past 3 decades, and so much remains from the past, making it like a museum of architecture – Victorian, colonial, art deco, modernist, brutalist.
+Many buildings are still abandoned.
 So many aspirations, ambitions and dreams are caught in the details of each facade.

-I developed them using plates of the photographic images, in the studio of Joe LeGate in downtown Joburg.
+Most of this series was made using lithographic plates of photographic images (my own and archival), in the studio of Joe LeGate at LL Editions in downtown Joburg.
 There are just 10 editions of each lithograph.
-The first purchase was of the entire series for the collection of Merrill Lynch, a subsidiary of Bank of America.
+The first purchase was of the entire series for the collection of Merrill Lynch.

 The exception is the doorways image which is a full colour giclee print, in an edition of 50.